Featured image of post Your First Terraform Project on Azure: A Step-by-Step Guide

 3. It presents a detailed plan of what actions Terraform will take when you apply your configuration.

-Let’s run the plan command and see what Terraform has in store for us:
+Let’s run the plan command to see what Terraform has in store:

 1